Hydrea Side Effects

 Applies to hydroxyurea: oral capsule, oral tablet

-Along with its needed effects, hydroxyurea (the active ingredient contained in Hydrea) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by hydroxyurea (the active ingredient contained in Hydrea).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking hydroxyurea:More common
+You should check with your doctor immediately if any of these side effects occur when taking hydroxyurea:More common

 - Cough or hoarseness

 - fever or chills

 - lower back or side pain

 - sores in the mouth and on the lips